alexbluo/jsfbla21/README.md

 # Maryland Tourist Attractions Searcher
 Created by Alex Luo for FBLA Coding & Programming 2021-2022

-### Overview
+## Overview
+This is a website that suggests tourist attractions in Maryland based on user-defined attributes.
+Choose from over 300 filters through a familiar faceted or fulltext search and view detailed information on results narrowed down from 1000+ attractions.
+Interact with Google Maps to search for attractions within a chosen distance of you or another attraction.

-### Tech Stack
+## Tech Stack

-This project uses the MERN stack, which is MongoDB, Express, React, Node, and a REST API.
-I also used some additional tools such as create-react-app, which utilizes webpack and websockets.
+This project uses the MERN stack, which is MongoDB, Express, React, Node.js, and a REST API.
+Other notable technologies used include:
+- Vite (build tool)
+- TailwindCSS (CSS framework)
+- Atlas (cloud database hosting)
+- Heroku (deployment)
+- Puppeteer (web scraping)
+- Axios (fetching)
+- Yarn (package management)
+- Git/GitHub (version control)

-### Conventions:
+## Conventions:

-  File architecture is similar to MVC, with views/templates replaced by pages, which are really just entry-point React components
+File architecture is similar to MVC, with views/templates replaced by pages, which are really just entry-point React components.

-  CSS properties are arranged in the following order:
+CSS properties are arranged in the following order: position => display => box => color => text => misc.
-    position
-    display
-    box
-    color
-    text
-    misc.

-### Future Plans
+## Future Plans

 Below is a list of features and technologies which are on track to be implemented, in order of precedence: